 The implementation journey: Buckle up

 Getting ServiceNow up and running is not a quick job.
-It's a major project that typically takes months and a team of pricey consultants to manage.
+It's a major project that typically takes months and a team of consultants (source) to manage.
 User reviews are full of stories about needing a dedicated internal team just to handle the platform after it goes live.
-It’s not a tool you can set and forget; it needs constant attention.
+It's not a tool you can set and forget; it needs constant attention.

 Finding your way around: Power vs. simplicity